g-etorri/articles/jncie-self-study/bgp-and-policies/8-ebgp-peering-configuration.md

 set policy-options policy-statement Saida-C5 term DCs then accept set policy-options policy-statement Saida-C5 then reject
 ```
 With the policies defined, we can configure the BGP sessions.
 To permit the premisse of load-balancing, we need to configure the multipath.
+And for the damping, in this case we don't need to change the parameters, so, the "damping" on the configuration makes what we want.
 ```
 set protocols bgp group eBGP-AS64505 type external set protocols bgp group eBGP-AS64505 description eBGP-AS64505